Laragear/SubscriptionsDemo/README.md

 ```bash
 composer require laragear/subscriptions
 ```

 You will be prompted for a personal access token.
 If you don't have one, follow the instructions or [create one here](https://github.com/settings/tokens/new?scopes=repo).
 It takes just seconds.

+> **Info**
- > **Note** You can find more information about in [this article](https://darkghosthunter.medium.com/php-use-your-private-repository-in-composer-without-ssh-keys-da9541439f59).
+> You can find more information about in [this article](https://darkghosthunter.medium.com/php-use-your-private-repository-in-composer-without-ssh-keys-da9541439f59).

 ## How this works?